dazinator/DotNet.Cabinet/README.md

 You could also hook it into static files middleware options.

 ## Isolation

+The real benefit starts to show when we want to Write files, and use isolation.

 Let's say you are building a modular system, where you want: